modelica/www.modelica.org/content/events/modelica2025/_index.md

 These projects collaborate to design and maintain a set of coordinated standards for modeling and simulation of complex physical systems.

-The Modelica conference will bring together people using Modelica and/or other Modelica Association standards for modeling, simulation, and control applications, such as Modelica language designers, tool vendors and library developers.
+The Modelica & FMI conference will bring together people using Modelica and/or other Modelica Association standards for modeling, simulation, and control applications, such as Modelica language designers, tool vendors and library developers.
 The Modelica Conference provides Modelica users with the opportunity to stay informed about the latest language, library, and tool developments, and to get in touch with people working on similar modeling problems.
 The conference will cover topics such as the following:
 - Multi-engineering modeling and simulation with free and commercial Modelica libraries (mechanics, electrical, hydraulics, thermal, fluid, media, chemical, building, automotive, aircraft, ...)
 - Automotive applications
 - Thermodynamic and energy systems applications